 However, there may be other issues about which you would like further information and in this part of our website we explain how you can get such information.

-If you want to ask us for information which we may hold about you personally then this will be dealt with under UK Data Protection Law ( Data Protection Act 2018 + EU General Data Protection Regulation (GDPR)).
+If you want to ask us for information which we may hold about you personally then this will be dealt with under UK Data Protection Law (Data Protection Act 2018 + UK General Data Protection Regulation (UK GDPR)).
 This would include any information which is limited to you as a person such as information relating to your employment and training records.
+If you are a European citizen, we will process your personal information in accordance with the EU General Data Protection Regulation (EU GDPR).

-If you wish to make a Subject Access Request you should either email firstname.lastname@example.org or write to the Head of Finance and Corporate Affairs Division, AFBI, 18a Newforge Lane, Belfast, BT9 5PX, specifying the information you wish to be made available to you and enclosing proof of identity such as a formal document or bill with your name and address on it or your driving licence or passport.
+If you wish to make a Subject Access Request you should either email firstname.lastname@example.org or write to the AFBI FOI Officer, AFBI, 18a Newforge Lane, Belfast, BT9 5PX, specifying the information you wish to be made available to you and enclosing proof of identity such as copy of a formal document or bill with your name and address on it and a copy of your driving licence or passport.
 This is standard AFBI procedure in line with the guidance ‘Subject Access Code of Practice’ published by the Information Commissioner’s Office.

 If you feel we have failed to disclose information without good reason you may apply to a Court for disclosure.